CompuTec/computec-docs/docs/processforce/administrator-guide/installation/first-installation/extension.md

     </div>
     </details>
     :::
-9. After the installation is completed, the message about the database structure modification is displayed – click Yes.
+9. After the installation is completed, a prompt will appear regarding database structure modifications - click "Yes" to proceed.

-10. Additional message – recommending the SAP Business One client restart – is displayed: click OK.
+10. A message recommending a restart of SAP Business One will be displayed: click OK.

-11. At the end of the installation process, the ProcessForce main menu positions appear:
+11. After installation, the ProcessForce main menu positions appear:

     ![ProcessForce menu](./media/extension/processforce-menu.webp)

 ### License Assignment

 :::info
-    This step may be skipped only in case of making the extension upgrade.
+    This step is only required for new installations, not for upgrades.
 :::

 You can find the License Import and Assignment guide [here](../../licensing/license-import-assignment.md).

 ### Data Preparation

-:::note
+:::caution
     Before running restore procedures please determine whether the [**Manage Item Cost per Warehouse**](../../../user-guide/costing-material-and-resources/configuration/overview.md) setting is used.
 If you alter this setting after restoration, it will necessitate the removal and subsequent restoration of all Item Costing Details.
 :::

-If ProcessForce is installed on a database with an existing data (particularly Item Master Data entries) for the first time, it is necessary to run the data restoring procedures:
+If installing ProcessForce on a database with existing data (especially Item Master Data), run the following data restoration procedures:

 - Restore Item Details
 - Restore Item Costing